NewCastile/Tic-Tac-Toe/README.md

 *"JavaScript provides a much richer set of code reuse patterns.
 It can ape the classical pattern, but it also supports other patterns that are more expressive.
 The set of possible inheritance patterns in JavaScript is vast."*

-Something that i copy and pasted from Douglas Crockford's JavaScript The Good Parts, that makes complete sense because the factory pattern is just another way for creating objects in JavaScript.
+Something that i copy and pasted from Douglas Crockford's JavaScript The Good Parts that does a little introduction to the topic referenced in the title because the factory pattern is just another way for creating objects in JavaScript.
 They're just functions that return objects when they're called.
 The factory pattern takes advantages of closures in other to simulate privacy, wich cannot be achieved with differential inheritance.

-So inside a function we can create variables and other functions and then return and object whose properties and methods will be the variables and functions defined in the body of the first function that we want to, so the variables and functions that were not returned will be private data and the returned will be accesible from outside the function, thus creating objects with private and public properties.
+So inside a function we can create variables and other functions and then return and object whose properties and methods will be the variables and functions defined in the body of the first function that we want to export, so the variables and functions that were not returned will be private data and the returned will be accesible from outside the function, thus creating objects with private and public properties.

-In this project i used cloning for creating the players, this after [Eric Elliott's article](https://medium.com/javascript-scene/3-different-kinds-of-prototypal-inheritance-es6-edition-32d777fa16c9).
+In this project i used cloning for creating the players, knowing this after reading [Eric Elliott's article](https://medium.com/javascript-scene/3-different-kinds-of-prototypal-inheritance-es6-edition-32d777fa16c9).

 ## Modular JavaScript
 The best part of this project was to learn and apply the essential concepts of modular javascript.